Tree Planting Recommendations

 Maple–Hot Wings® Tatarian Maple

-Most maples are water-loving trees that struggle in Utah.
+Most maples are water-loving trees that struggle in Nevada.
 Norway maples are very popular, but they are overplanted and suffer from drought stress and Verticillium Wilt.
 Silver maples are usually afflicted with iron chlorosis, and have root systems that are damaging to foundations.
-Even our local native maple, the Canyon (or Bigtooth) Maple, needs to be watered regularly as it’s not adapted to the low elevation of the Salt Lake Valley.
-One of the few exceptions is the Tatarian Maple.
+One ofthe better choices of maples is the Tatarian Maple.

 The Hot Wings® Tatarian Maple is a small or medium height tree that is perfectly suited to our growing conditions.
 This cultivar has a strong structure, grows at a medium rate, has longevity, and it is a good fit for xeriscapes.
 Its most impressive ornamental feature is its bright red samaras.

-Boxelders are native to Utah and are found all around Salt Lake City.
+Boxelders are native to areas of the western US.
 Critics of this tree often include these among other “trash trees” like the Siberian Elm and Tree-of-Heaven because they commonly grow as volunteers along property boundaries and cause problems for homeowners.
 However, when planted intentionally and maintained until established, the boxelder is a remarkably tough shade tree.
 Sometimes box elder bugs can be a nuisance, as they’re attracted to the winged seed pods, called samaras, on female trees.
 This can be avoided by planting the male cultivar, Sensation Boxelder.

 Sunrise Corneliancherry Dogwood